 Ogden is art-centered and rich in history, perfect for travelers on a budget seeking to experience authentic mountain life.
 Ogden provides an affordable lifestyle as well as easy access to the outdoors.

-Ogden also has a number of almost free or very low entry fee attractions.
+Ogden also has several almost free or very low entry fee attractions.
 Some of the highlights are Hill Aerospace Museum and Ogden’s Kayak Park (both free).
-Living, transportation, as well as healthcare in Ogden rank beneath the national average fees.
+Living, transportation, and healthcare in Ogden rank below the national average fees.

 Boone, North Carolina

-Although small, Boone is a quintessential mountain town near Blue Ridge Parkway offering incredible views and great hiking opportunities.
+Although small, Boone is a quintessential mountain town near the Blue Ridge Parkway, offering incredible views and great hiking opportunities.
 Boone is a great pick for affordable accommodations, with lovely and simple hotels and campgrounds.

 Boone is the place to go if you are in need of reasonably priced housing.
 It is less expensive to rent, with two-bedroom apartments available for around $810 a month — compared to the national average of $1,430.
 Transport and utility expenses are significantly lower than the national average index.